Charles Lewis Anderson: Marine algae

 After settling in Santa Cruz, Anderson collected many specimens of marine algae.
 He sent them to W. G. Farlow, a prominent phycologist, who wrote of "the many interesting species discovered by Dr. Anderson", and named some in Anderson's honor.
+With W. G. Farlow and Daniel Cady Eaton he issued the exsiccata series Algae exsiccatae Americae Borealis (1877-1889).

 The following is currently (2020) an accepted name: